-Implementation.
-SAGE includes a networking dictionary, new CCG-parsable lexicon entries, a set of inconsistency checks, and LF-to-code predicate handler functions.
-We used the index of [42] to create a dictionary of about 400 terms.
-SAGE adds 71 lexical entries to an NLTK-based CCG parser [49].
-7 Overall, SAGE consists of 7,128 lines of code.
-In addition, the static framework is 1478 lines of code; this framework is reused across all protocols.
+Implementation. sage includes a networking dictionary, new CCG-parsable lexicon entries, a set of inconsistency checks, and LF-to-code predicate handler functions.
+We used the index of [41] to create a dictionary of about 400 terms. sage adds 71 lexical entries to an nltk-based CCG parser [48].
+Overall, sage consists of 7,128 lines of code.

 To winnow ambiguous logical forms for ICMP (§4.2), we defined 32 type checks, 7 argument ordering checks, 4 predicate ordering checks, and 1 distributivity check.
 Argument ordering and predicate ordering checks maintain a blocklist.
 Type checks use an allowlist and are thus the most prevalent.
 The distributivity check has a single implicit rule.
 For code generation, we defined 25 predicate handler functions to convert LFs to code snippets.
-As we analyzed additional protocols (IGMP, NTP and BFD), we manually added more lexical entries and type checks, using the workflow described in §2.3; we quantify the overhead of these in §6.3 and §6.4.
-Across all of these protocols, SAGE auto-generated 554 lines of protocol code after disambiguation.

 Test Scenarios.
-First we examine the ICMP RFC, which defines 8 ICMP message types.
-8 Like the student assignments we analyzed earlier, we generated code for each ICMP message type.
+First we examine the ICMP RFC, which defines eight ICMP message types.5 Like the student assignments we analyzed earlier, we generated code for each ICMP message type.
 To test this for each message, as with the student projects, the client sends test messages to the router which then responds with the appropriate ICMP message.
 For each scenario, we captured both sender and receiver packets and verified correctness with tcpdump.
 We include details of each scenario in the Appendix.
 To demonstrate the generality of SAGE, we also evaluated IGMP, NTP, and BFD.